Children, Financial Support & Benefits

 A number of charities provide grants.
 Who qualifies for a grant and what charities will fund varies.
 It may change depending on how big the fund is that they can give away.

-Funding for Equipment on this page outlines what information you will need to apply for a grant from a charity
+See: Tab 15 – Funding for Equipment > for what information you will need to apply for a grant from a charity

 There may be other grant possibilities.
-Please contact the SMA UK’s Support and Outreach Team if you need a grant to see if we can help you to find charities that may assist you.
+Please SMA UK’s Support Team > to see if we can help you to find charities that may assist you.

 England, Scotland and Wales – people pay Council Tax: